Joseph Oleskiw: The journey

 Oleskiw left for Canada along with Ivan Dorundiak, a representative of the farming community, on July 25, 1895 on a fact-finding journey that would span three months.
 Along the way, at length he met with Sir Charles Tupper, at that time Canada's High Commissioner in London.
 The correspondence between Oleskiw and the Canadian Government was conducted with the aid of the London embassy.
 Because of Oleskiw's efforts, on the one hand, and the Canadian government's direct involvement, on the other, the flow of Ukrainians to Canada was much more targeted and organized than that to the United States.

 Canada

 On August 12, 1895, they arrived in Montreal.
 On reaching Winnipeg, Oleskiw met with H.H.
 Smith, Commissioner of Dominion Lands under the Dominion Lands Act, who assigned Hugo Carstens, who spoke German, to act as an interpreter and guide for Oleskiw and Dorundiak's tour of Western Canada.
 Oleskiw was particularly interested in the area of Stony Plain, District of Alberta, due west of Edmonton, where a number of German settlements had been started.
 In the region of Beaverhill Creek, northeast of Edmonton, he encountered 16 Ukrainian families who had recently taken up homesteads.
-Following an inspection of Vancouver Island, he returned to Winnipeg and then traveled to Ottawa via the United States.
+Following an inspection of Vancouver Island, he returned to Winnipeg and then travelled to Ottawa via the United States.